🔋 Install to Rover Gen1-6

 Step 1: Mount Battery Base to Downtube

--Remove all downtube bolts (top side)
+-Remove all downtube frame bolts (top side)

 -Secure the bolts with threadlock, nyloc is applied to these bolts, but extra service life to ensure they do not come loose, threadlock is recommended